 The Lockman Foundation Translation Committee is currently in the process of updating the NASB.
 This update was originally slated for release in the 2018–2019 time-frame, but starting on September 12th, 2018, the Lockman Foundation is posting passages on their Facebook page identified as NASB 2020.
 So, you can go there, check it out, and thoughtfully join in the discussions.
 Be gracious, especially if you disagree with a decision they made.

-In this article, we will examine NASB 2020 passages released as of December 22, 2018.
-That last update was in 1995.
-The new changes are in bold text for easy identification:
+In this article, we will examine NASB 2020 passages released as of March 26, 2019.
+The last NASB update was in 1995.
+The new changes are in bold text and the old are bracketed for easy identification:

 Capitalization of Divine Names and Pronouns

 I was pleased to learn that the NASB 2020 will continue to capitalize pronouns and names pertaining to God, few translations still do.
 For example, when the Holman Christian Standard Bible translation was updated to the Christian Standard Bible in 2017, they dropped the capitalization (see my: The “Christian Standard Bible” 2017 Review).